shakes76/PatternAnalysis-2023/recognition/ADNI-s4702860/README.md

 ### **IMPORTANT**
 Before running any programs, make sure the file path for the train and test set in dataset.py is set to the correct path.
-It has been assumed that the "AD_NC" folder whih contains all of the data is in the current working directory.
-However, if the data path is not in the current working directory, change the path variable on lines 25 and 33.
+It has been assumed that the "AD_NC" folder which contains all of the data is in the current working directory.
+However, if the data path is not in the current working directory, change the path variable on lines 25 and 33 in dataset.py.

 ```